GACJ/complib-help/docs/compositions/overview.md

 :   The chapter of the composition's entry in the collection (if specified).

 Page (optional)
-:   The page number of the composition's entry in the collection (if specified).
+:   The page number of the composition's entry in the collection (if specified), or the page number in an external reference.
+If the reference is to an external source, this entry may be a clickable link to that source.

 Reference (optional)
 :   In the case that the collection is **referenced** by a certain index, the corresponding reference for the composition within the collection.
+If the reference is to an external source, this entry may be a clickable link to that source.

 For more on references and how they relate to collections, see [Collections](../collections/overview.md).